Communicating with Tags¶

 Communicating Through Protocol Layers¶

-Both packet tags and region tags remain unchanged for many operations that protocol modules carry out with packets.
+Both packet tags and region tags usually remain unchanged for many operations that protocol modules carry out with packets.
 For example, when packets are enqueued/dequeued, encapsulated/decapsulated, cloned, buffered, or stored for later reuse, the tags remain unchanged.

 Specifying the Protocol of a Packet¶

 outermost protocol of the packet.
-This tag should always be present, because the
+This tag should always be present because the

 packet protocol cannot be correctly determined just by looking at the raw data.

-In contrast, the inner protocol headers in the packet can be usually recursively
+In contrast, the inner protocol headers in the packet can usually be recursively

 identified by protocol fields such as the protocol ID field of the IPv4 header.

-string to help interpreting its contents.
+- for printing the packet as a human-readable string to help interpret its contents.

-Normally a packet is transformed from one protocol to another in a single step,
+Normally, a packet is transformed from one protocol to another in a single step,

 so the packet protocol tag either specifies the protocol before the operation